jylove666/jylove666/README.md

 - 👀 I’m interested in Learn a variety of programming languages
 - 🌱 I’m currently learning c++ python c etc.
 - 💞️ I’m looking to collaborate on a active friend which can tolerate me
-- 📫 How to reach me
+- 📫 How to reach me : please add my wechat 15190351587 to chat with me

 <!---
 jylove666/jylove666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.